secwexen/aapp-mart/README.md

 ### Attack Path Simulation

-This section demonstrates a runnable attack-path simulation for the AAPP-MART security engine.
+This section demonstrates a runnable attack-path simulation for the AAPP-MART cybersecurity engine.

 ### Usage